dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 }
 ```

-> **Tip**: Your IDE might show warnings that some of the imports are unused.
+> 🛟 **Tip:** Your IDE might show warnings that some of the imports are unused.
 Ignore them for now, as they will disappear as we add more logic to the class.

 The fake wallet class we are creating has two `private readonly` (not "visible" outside the class) properties: